caleb-sideras/temporary-framework-starter/README.md

     - could still have the same process but the routes would be stored in separate package?

 2. NORMAL
-- move all duplicated logic to separate repo
-    - temporary-components
-    - temporary-framework
 - Roadmap

 - fix highlighting of focused color